 Open Dental to the latest stable version prior to upgrading to MySQL 5.6

-- All users will need to be out of the Open Dental program.
-You can shutdown all workstations from Open Dental (Tools > Misc Tools > Shutdown All Workstations).
-Wait for the shutdown process to complete; about 15-20 seconds.
+- All users need to be out of the Open Dental program.
+Shutdown Workstations all workstations from Open Dental.

-- Make a backup of any live databases (this may need to be done prior to stopping the MySQL service depending on how you run backups).
+- Make a backup of any live databases (this may need to be done prior to stopping the MySQL service depending on how backups are run).

 - Uninstall MySQL Server 5.5. *If the MySQL service does not uninstall, open an elevated command prompt and run the command:

-sc delete mysql This will delete the MySQL service from Windows.
+sc delete mysql This deletes the MySQL service from Windows.